Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/developer_guides/develop_dmr5_applications.md

 [TOC]

 \attention It is recommended to use the TIFS version provided with the release for ensuring compatibility between TIFS and device manager.
-Using the TIFS from different MCU+SDK release is not recomended and may cause TIFS/ DM functionality to break.
+Using the TIFS from different @VAR_SDK_NAME release is not recomended and may cause TIFS/ DM functionality to break.

 ## Introduction